Skip to main contentSkip to main navigationSkip to footer content

 How to Become a Family Nurse Practitioner?

 If you aim to become a family nurse practitioner, there are specific educational and certification paths that you can pursue.
-These depend on your current preparation and whether you are a licensed medical professional, but also on whether you wish to study full- or part-time, and if you can attend your program of choice in person or online.
+These depend on your current preparation and whether you are a licensed medical professional, but also on whether you wish to study full- or part-time and can attend your program in person or online.

 There is no national standard for becoming a family nurse practitioner, with each state freely regulating the process, including setting requirements, the licensure process, and the scope of practice.
 However, there is a general academic path that you can follow, regardless of the state you reside in and your current status.